sujaltv/ddpw/docs/docs/index.rst

    c. multiple cluster-less GPUs, and
    d.
 SLURM-based multi-node (clustered) single/multiple GPUs (by using `Submitit <https://github.com/facebookincubator/submitit>`_)

-2. **Logging**.
-This wrapper includes APIs for logging with Tensorboard
-3. **Flexible training and evaluation**.
+2. **Flexible training and evaluation**.
 This wrapper allows easy training, pausing, resuming, and evaluation.
 This means that one could train a model for :math:`50` epochs, and later on resume the training from the :math:`50^\textrm{th}` epoch

 .. toctree::
    :caption: Introduction